playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 # Logic

 HTML isn't the only thing components are able to store, however!
-Like we mentioned earlier, apps (and by extension, each part of the respective apps) require three parts:
+As we mentioned earlier, apps (and by extension, each part of the respective apps) require three parts:

 - Structure (HTML)
 - Styling (CSS)